Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Companies can not only focus on one measure of growth.
 - Growing revenue but not profits do not create value in the long term
-- Growing profit but not turn over are on a unsus
+- Growing profit but not turn over are on a unsustainable growth path
+- Growing profit and revenue but do not earn their cost of capital run out of investors

+There is also no relationship between ease of measurement of business practice and how important it is